avocado-framework/avocado/docs/source/Introduction.rst

   to the Avocado Framework.

 Avocado tries as much as possible to comply with standard Python testing technology.
-Tests written using the avocado API are derived from the unittest class, while other methods suited to functional and performance testing were added.
+Tests written using the Avocado API are derived from the unittest class, while other methods suited to functional and performance testing were added.
 The test runner is designed to help people to run their tests while providing an assortment of system and logging facilities, with no effort, and if you want more features, then you can start using the API features progressively.

-An `extensive set of slides about avocado
+An `extensive set of slides about Avocado
 <https://docs.google.com/presentation/d/1PLyOcmoYooWGAe-rS2gtjmrZ0B9J22FbfpNlQY8fIUE>`__,
 including details about its architecture, main features and status is available in google-drive.
 Mindmap from workshop (2015) demonstrating features on